 "Before you pick her up go buy her flowers.
 Roses or whatever I don't care and she won't care.
 Just do it."
 Killian opened his mouth to protest but Grady cut him off with a glare.

-"Do you even want a chance at getting her back?"
+"Do you even want a chance at making her come near you?"
 Killian's neutral expression morphed into one of pure fury.

 "Do you ask to mock me?"
 He snarled and Grady backed up with his hands in the air.